Cancer Causing Chemicals in Everyday Products

 Greepeace campaign to stop the use of cancer causing chemicals in everyday products

 One American will die from cancer every minute this year.
 Yet, it is perfectly legal to use known cancer-causing chemicals in everyday products.
-Join me and tell President Obama to create a cancer prevention plan that stops the use of cancer-causing chemicals in everyday products by clicking the link below…
+Join me and tell the President to create a cancer prevention plan that stops the use of cancer-causing chemicals in everyday products by clicking the link below…

 Make cancer prevention a priority.